 Think back to the time when you received a backhanded compliment to your personal growth and progress, or a question designed to slow you down – it likely came from someone you know, someone close to you.

 If you’re in a more brazen group of crabs, you have probably faced active bullying and peer pressure.

 This is especially true if you’re a woman.
 Women face extreme versions of peer pressure to fit in with the norm from their circles.

 You will be a social outcast if you engage in activities that the group does not agree with.

 I’ve tweeted this before, I have lost more friends to personal growth and progress than to any number of fights and arguments that I’ve had.

 The quickest way to lose friends and alienate people is to improve yourself.

-One way to handle this is to not tell people what you’re up to.
+Outside of getting better friends, one way to handle this mentality is to not tell people what you’re up to.

 People don’t need to know you’ve been trying to start an online business.

 People don’t need to know you’re learning to code.